SeReCo-Graduate-School/sereco-graduate-school.github.io/2026/spring-workshop.md

 ## Location

-The workshop is located at the <a target="_blank" href="https://www.wiso.rw.fau.de/">Friedrich-Alexander-Universität Erlangen-Nürnberg School of Business, Economics and Society</a>  **Findelasse 7/9** in **90403 Nuremberg, Germany**, see [map and directions](https://www.wiso.rw.fau.de/anfahrt-und-lageplan/).
+The workshop is located at the [Friedrich-Alexander-Universität Erlangen-Nürnberg School of Business, Economics and Society](https://www.wiso.rw.fau.de/) **Findelasse 7/9** in **90403 Nuremberg, Germany**, see [map and directions](https://www.wiso.rw.fau.de/anfahrt-und-lageplan/).

 ### Accomodations

-We recommend staying either at the [Motel One Nürnberg City](https://www.motel-one.com/en/hotels/nuernberg/hotel-nuernberg-city) or [Saxx Nürnberg](https://saxx-nuernberg.de/).
+We recommend staying either at the [Motel One Nürnberg City](https://www.motel-one.com/en/hotels/nuernberg/hotel-nuernberg-city) or [Saxx Nürnberg Hotel](https://saxx-nuernberg.de/).

 ## Local organization